Hornbill-Docs/esp-fundamentals/esp-fundamentals/in-the-cloud/subscription-model.md

 - Our customers customers should not need to pay a subscription to benefit from Hornbill web portals/mobile devices that enhance their service experience.
 - Pricing should always reflect the business value from productivity, enablement or automation possibilities delivered to the organization.
 - Offer limited free-tier access to otherwise subscribable apps/modules/options within the Hornbill ecosystem in order to allow customers to touch/see/evaluate capabilities to determine the business value they may be able to derive from the subscription to that capability.

+## Subscription Extensions

+Hornbill is a platform the provides a base level of functionality to any subscribed user.
+Hornbill platform user subscription gets the user access to a number of core capabilities that allow them to participate in workflows, even if the user does not have a subscription to the application that owns the workflow.

+As a subscribed platform user, you get: -

+- Secure Access to the platform User and Mobile applications
+- Notifications
+- Email / Shared Mailboxes
+- Tasks and Authorizations
+- Productivity Tools and Features
+- Your User Profile and company wide Co-Worker Directory
+- News Feed
+- The ability to be given access to, and use, other Hornbill applications that have been deployed on your companies Hornbill instance.

+You can (and should) think of each application on the Hornbill Platform as an application in its own right, an application that builds on the foundation of the Hornbill Platform.
+Each application has the option of requiring an application or a per-user subscription, this is defined on an application-by-application on a commercial basis at the time of design.
+Applications often focus on a very specific market or function, and pricing is generally aligned with market expectation and defined on the basis of business value delivered.

+While some applications on the Hornbill platform are free for platform users to use, other applications do charge a subscription that is independent of, and in addition to, the platform subscription.
+Generally speaking the pricing strategy for applications take into account the base cost of a platform subscription.

+You should review the subscription model(s) for the Hornbill Application(s) you are considering, each application will clearly set out its subscription model and how it extends/builds on the Hornbill Platform Subscription Model.

 ## Frequently Asked Questions